Improving Your Credit Scores To Qualify For Mortgage

+Borrowers can get qualified for a mortgage with prior bad credit and lower credit scores.
 If you have had credit problems, be prepared to discuss them honestly with a mortgage professional.
-HUD, the parent of FHA, realizes that there can be extenuating circumstances in people’s lives and does not penalize potential home buyers who have had prior credit issues and has re-established themselves.
-FHA is not a lender and does not fund FHA Loans.
-The role of the Federal Housing Administration is to promote home ownership by insuring loans originated by private lenders such as banks and mortgage companies in the event if the borrower defaults on their FHA insured mortgage loans.
+HUD is the parent of FHA.
+HUD realizes that there can be extenuating circumstances in people’s lives.
+HUD does not penalize potential homebuyers who have had prior credit issues and have re-established themselves.
+HUD, the parent of FHA, is not a lender and does not fund FHA loans.

 - Be FHA Approved